biobakery/MetaPhlAn/strainphlan2_src/README.md

 [TOC]

-# StrainPhlAn v2.0
+# StrainPhlAn 2: metagenomic strain-level population genomics

-## Metagenomic strain-level population genomics
+## Description

-StrainPhlAn is a computational tool for tracking individual strains across large set of samples. **The input** of StrainPhlAn is a set of metagenomic samples and for each species, **the output** is a multiple sequence alignment (MSA) file of all species strains reconstructed directly from the samples.
-From this MSA, StrainPhlAn calls PhyloPhlAn2 (http://segatalab.cibio.unitn.it/tools/phylophlan/index.html) to build the phylogenetic tree showing the strain evolution of the sample strains.
+StrainPhlAn2 is a computational tool for tracking individual strains across large set of samples. **The input** of StrainPhlAn2 is a set of metagenomic samples and for each species, **the output** is a multiple sequence alignment (MSA) file of all species strains reconstructed directly from the samples.
+From this MSA, StrainPhlAn2 calls PhyloPhlAn2 (http://segatalab.cibio.unitn.it/tools/phylophlan/index.html) to build the phylogenetic tree showing the strain evolution of the sample strains.
-For each sample, StrainPhlAn extracts the strain of a specific species by merging and concatenating all reads mapped against that species markers in the MetaPhlAn2 database.
+For each sample, StrainPhlAn2 extracts the strain of a specific species by merging and concatenating all reads mapped against that species markers in the MetaPhlAn2 database.

 In detail, let us start from a toy example with 6 HMP gut metagenomic samples (SRS055982-subjectID\_638754422, SRS022137-subjectID\_638754422, SRS019161-subjectID\_763496533, SRS013951-subjectID\_763496533, SRS014613-subjectID\_763840445, SRS064276-subjectID\_763840445) from 3 three subjects (each was sampled at two time points) and one *Bacteroides caccae* genome G000273725.
 **We would like to**:

 * extract the *Bacteroides caccae* strains from these samples and compare them with the reference genome in a phylogenetic tree.
 * know how many snps between those strains and the reference genome.

-Running StrainPhlAn on these samples, we will obtain the *Bacteroides caccae* phylogentic tree and its multiple sequence alignment in the following figure (produced with [ete2](http://etetoolkit.org/) and [Jalview](http://www.jalview.org/)):
+Running StrainPhlAn2 on these samples, we will obtain the *Bacteroides caccae* phylogentic tree and its multiple sequence alignment in the following figure (produced with [ete2](http://etetoolkit.org/) and [Jalview](http://www.jalview.org/)):

 ![tree_alignment.png](https://bitbucket.org/repo/rM969K/images/476974413-tree_alignment.png)

 We can see that the strains from the same subject are grouped together.
 The tree also highlights that the strains from subject "763840445" (red color) do not change between two sampling time points whereas the strains from the other subjects have slightly evolved.
 From the tree, we also know that the strains of subject "763496533" is closer to the reference genome than those of the others.
-In addition, the table below shows the number of snps between the sample strains and the reference genome based on the strain alignment returned by MetaPhlAn\_Strainer.
+In addition, the table below shows the number of snps between the sample strains and the reference genome based on the strain alignment returned by StrainPhlAn2.

 ![snp_distance.png](https://bitbucket.org/repo/rM969K/images/1771497600-snp_distance.png)

-In the next sections, we will illustrate step by step how to run MetaPhlAn\_Strainer on this toy example to reproduce the above figures.
+In the next sections, we will illustrate step by step how to run StrainPhlAn2 on this toy example to reproduce the above figures.

 ### Pre-requisites
-StrainPhlAn requires *python 3* and the libraries [biopython](http://biopython.org/wiki/Main_Page), [msgpack](https://pypi.python.org/pypi/msgpack-python), [numpy](http://www.numpy.org/).
-Besides, StrainPhlAn also needs the following programs in the executable path:
+StrainPhlAn2 requires *python 3* and the libraries [biopython](http://biopython.org/wiki/Main_Page), [msgpack](https://pypi.python.org/pypi/msgpack-python), [numpy](http://www.numpy.org/).
+Besides, StrainPhlAn2 also needs the following programs in the executable path:

 * [CMSeq](https://bitbucket.org/CibioCM/cmseq/src) for mapping reads against the marker database.
 * [samtools](http://samtools.sourceforge.net/) which can be downloaded from [here](https://github.com/samtools) for processing the consensus markers.
 * [blast+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for adding reference genomes to the phylogenetic tree (blastn and makeblastdb commands)
 * [PhylopPhlAn2](https://bitbucket.org/nsegata/phylophlan/src/default/) for building the phylogenetic trees.